 I first made this recipe on Saturday morning.
 Right after I ate it, I went to the store to buy more peaches because I wanted to make it again.
 That’s when you know it’s a winner.
 I used fresh peaches because I’m making the most of peach season but you can use frozen peaches to make this year-round.

-You can also freeze fresh peach slices if you want a thicker smoothie consistency!
+You can freeze fresh peach slices if you want a thicker smoothie consistency!
 For other ways to make your smoothie super thick, check out these tips.
 The yogurt makes this smoothie super creamy and the oats help thicken the texture.
 You can use any granola you like on top, but I’d recommend using something without dried fruit.
 (Dried fruit can get really sticky and hard when it’s on top of a cold smoothie bowl!)
 If you want to make your own granola, try this grain-free granola recipe, which is perfect on this smoothie!

 Time to make the most of peach season!Print